pvdabeel/myscreen/README.md

 # MyScreen - MacOS Menubar plugin

-Displays the running screen sessions in the Mac OS X menubar.
+Displays the running screen sessions in the MacOS menubar.
 Allows you to connect to these screen sessions.

 ![Imgur](https://i.imgur.com/SlN5Sf6.png)